Core Simulation Rules

 2. Cooperation

-Example: Player A and Player B both cooperate on “Environment”, each investing 20 points.
+Example: Participant A and Participant B both cooperate on “Environment”, each investing 20 points.
 Together they form a cooperation group.
 The pool is 40 points.
-Each receives 20 (pool ÷ 2) plus their own bonus.
-If Player B had not reciprocated, Player A’s 20 points in cooperation would be wasted (res_coop = 0).
+Each receives 20 points from the pool, plus their own cooperation bonus.
+If Participant B had not reciprocated, Participant A’s 20 cooperation points would generate no cooperative result.

-Example: Player A allocates 40 points to competition in “Defense” and declares an attack on players with 100–150 defense points.
-Player B (120 points) is in range.
-Player C (90 points) is not. → Only Player B is attacked with 40 points.
+Example: Participant A allocates 40 points to competition in “Defense” and declares an attack on participants with 100–150 defense points.
+Participant B has 120 points and is in range.
+Participant C has 90 points and is not in range.
+Only Participant B is attacked with 40 points.
 If both B and C were in range, each would be attacked with 20 points.

 4. Malus and Damage

-Example: Player A attacks Player B with 30 points.
-Player B has 20 defense points. → Attack succeeds.
-Player B loses (30 – 20) = 10 points.
-Player A also loses a malus (e.g., 30 × 0.2 = 6 points).
-If Player B had 40 defense points, the attack would fail: Player B loses nothing, but Player A still pays the 6 malus.
+Example: Participant A attacks Participant B with 30 points.
+Participant B has 20 defense points.
+The attack succeeds.
+Participant B loses 10 points.
+Participant A also pays the malus.
+If Participant B had 40 defense points, the attack would fail.
+Participant B would lose nothing, but Participant A would still pay the malus.